-Pain Control Techniques help you deal with pain instead of taking it away.
-It is important to practice the technique when you do not have pain if possible.
+Pain control techniques help you deal with pain instead of taking it away.
+It is important to practice the technique even when you do not have pain if possible.
 This will help the technique work better during an attack of pain.

 Cold and Heat: Both cold and heat can help lessen some types of post-op pain.
 Some types of pain improve best using cold while other types of pain improve most with heat.
-Caregivers will tell you if cold and/or hot packs will help your pain.
+Caregivers will tell you if cold and/or hot packs will help your abdominal pain after hernia surgery.

 Pillow: Holding a pillow firmly against your incision can help lessen the pain.

-Distraction: teaches you to focus your attention on something other than pain.
-Playing cards or games, talking and visiting with family may relax you and keep you from thinking about the pain.
+Distraction: By distracting yourself, you can focus your attention on something other than the pain.
+Playing cards or games, talking and visiting with family may relax you and keep you from thinking about your hernia pain.
 Watching TV or reading may also be helpful.

 Music: It does not matter whether you listen to music, sing, hum or play an instrument.
 Music increases blood flow to the brain and helps you take in more air.
 It increases energy and helps change your mood.
 Music may also cause your brain to make endorphins which further lessens pain.

 Relaxation Techniques: Stress and anxiety can make pain worse and may slow healing.
-Since it is hard to avoid stress, learn to control it.
-Ask for more information on deep breathing, relaxing muscles, or meditation.
+Since it is difficult to avoid stress, learn to control it.
+Ask for more information on deep breathing exercises, muscle relaxation techniques, or meditation.

 - Have someone help you get as comfortable as possible in bed, this includes asking for more pillows or blankets if you need them.